Growing strawberries In containers and the ground

 Plant them 35cm (14”) apart in rows which are 75cm (30”) apart.

-Strawberries with straw mulch
+strawberries with a straw mulch

 Putting down a permeable weed-suppressant membrane then planting through it will keep the berries clean and save a lot of time weeding in summer, it will also stop weeds competing with the strawberries for nutrients.
 If you don’t plant through a membrane put a thick mulch of straw under the plants once the fruits start to form, keeping it away from the crown, this has the same effect of keeping the fruit clean and the weeds at bay.